tradingview/rest_integrations_docs/source/trading_tests/index.rst

    :alt: Plans list
    :align: center

-There are two options for authorisation into the broker's API server.
+There are three options for authorisation into the broker's API server.

-* The first option uses a login-password pair.
-* The second option uses a token.
-You can use permanent token here.
-Or you can implement an `/authorize`_ endpoint specifically for testing.
+* You can implement an `/authorize`_ endpoint specifically for testing and use a login-password pair.
+* Use a permanent hardwired token.
+* Leave ``ACCESS_TOKEN`` field empty, and enter it manually.

 Select the desired option and then provide us with the credentials and API server address in order to use the `autotest service`_.